mjlomeli/cards/README.md

 This is a recreation of the Solitaire card game entirely out of Javascript and HTML5.
 Its primary purpose is as a proof of concept.

+#Welcome to MoveItThere!
+##Rules
+#### Your may transfer any top card  faced up  to any of the piles but maintain the sequence of descending value and alternating color.
+An empty spot in the Tableau may be filled with a king.
+If you cannot move any cards from the Tableau, 1 card may be drawn from the Stock pile and placed in the Talon.

+#### When foundations have been filled in ascending order (Ace to King with the "+
+        "same colors), the game is won.
+If no more moves can be made and "+ "the Foundations is incomplete, the game is lost.";
+    elementRoot.appendChild(p2);

 ### In Cards, users will be able to: